mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.69 (September 7, 2025)
+-   **Avatar System Simplification:** The avatar system has been streamlined.
+It no longer uses a layered system for equipped items and instead displays a single, user-uploaded profile picture.
+This resolves display issues and simplifies the user experience.
+-   **Optimized Avatar Resizing:** The image cropper now resizes uploaded photos to a web-friendly 512x512 pixels, significantly reducing file sizes for faster performance and less storage usage.

 ### What's New in Version 0.1.68 (September 6, 2025)
 -   **Avatar Upload Optimization:** Cropped avatar uploads are now saved as JPEGs instead of PNGs, resulting in significantly smaller file sizes and faster uploads.